The Land Before Time IV: Journey Through the Mists

 The Land Before Time IV: Journey Through the Mists is a 1996 American direct-to-video animated adventure musical film produced by Universal Animation Studios (formerly known as Universal Cartoon Studios) and directed by Roy Allen Smith.
 It is the fourth installment in the Land Before Time series as well as the final installment to feature any cast members from the original film.
 The film was nominated for two Annie Awards.
-This was also the final film to feature Linda Gary as the voice of Grandma Longneck, as she died on October 5, 1995, and it was dedicated to her memory.
+This was also the final film to feature Linda Gary as the voice of Grandma Longneck, as she died on October 5, 1995.